ai-kids-coding-club/workshop/README.md

 ## 📌 Before Class (Preparation)
 - Each attendee should be encouraged to bring their own laptop and a parent
+- Ask library if they have any loner laptops to borrow for the workshop and set those up before class.
 - Ask attendees to sign up for a bolt.new account (with parents help)
+- Ask attendees to sign up for a github account (with parent's help)
 - Place **hex code color worksheets** and **markers** at each seat.
 - Write Wifi login info and **AI + Coding = Magic!"** on the whiteboard.